Learning How to Dynamically Route Autonomous Vehicles on Shared Roads: Network dynamics: routing for humans and autonomous vehicles

 \subsection{Autonomous vehicle control policy}

 We assume that we have control over the routing of autonomous vehicles.
-We justify this by assuming that a city can coordinate with the owner of an autonomous fleet to decrease congestion in the city.
-Moreover, unlike traditional tolling, coordination between autonomous vehicles and city infrastructure makes it possible to have fast-changing and geographically finely quantized tolls, allowing routing control to be achieved through incentives~\cite{biyik2019green}.
-The routing of autonomous vehicles is then our control parameter by which we influence the state of traffic on the network.
-We denote the autonomous routing vector $\routingaut \in \mathbb{R}^\numpaths_{\ge 0}$, where $\sum_{\pathidx \in \pathset}\routingaut_\pathidx = 1$.
+We justify this by envisioning a future in which autonomous vehicles are offered as a service rather than a consumer product.
+We then assume that a city can coordinate with the owner of an autonomous fleet to decrease congestion in the city.
+Moreover, unlike traditional tolling, coordination between autonomous vehicles and city infrastructure allows for fast-changing and geographically finely quantized tolls, enabling routing control to be achieved through incentives~\cite{biyik2019green,beliaev2021incentivizing}.
+The initial routing of autonomous vehicles is then our control parameter by which we influence the state of traffic on the network.
+Consistent with the previous notation, we denote the initial autonomous routing as $(\routingaut_0(\pathidx, \timeidx))_{\pathidx \in \pathset} \in \mathbb{R}^{|\pathset|}_{\ge 0}$, where $\sum_{\pathidx \in \pathset}\routingaut_0(\pathidx,\timeidx) = 1$.

-We assume the existence of a central controller, or social planner, which dictates $\routingaut$ by processing the state of the network.
-At each time step, we let the controller observe: \begin{itemize}[nosep] \item the number of human-driven and autonomous vehicles in each cell, \item the total number of human-driven and autonomous vehicles waiting in the queue, and \item binary states for each lane that indicates whether the lane is closed due to an accident or not. \end{itemize} We use deep RL to arrive at a policy for the social planner to control the autonomous vehicle routing, $\routingaut$.
+We assume the existence of a central controller, or social planner, which dictates $\routingaut_0$ by processing the state of the network.
+At each time step, we let the controller observe: \begin{itemize}[nosep] \item the number of human-driven and autonomous vehicles in each cell and in the queue, \item binary states for each lane that indicates whether the lane is closed due to an accident or not. \end{itemize} We use deep RL to arrive at a policy for the social planner to control the autonomous vehicle routing, $\routingaut_0$.
 Since the state space is very large and both state and action spaces are continuous, a dynamic programming-based approach is infeasible.
-For instance, even if we discretized the spaces, say with $10$ quantization levels, and did not have accidents, we would have $10^{82}$ possible states, and $10$ actions for a moderate-size network with $40$ cells in total.
+For instance, even if we discretized the spaces, say with $10$ quantization levels, and did not have accidents, we would have $10^{82}$ possible states and $10$ actions for a moderate-size network with only $2$ paths and $40$ cells in total.

 We wish to minimize the total latency experienced by users, which is equal to summing over time the number of users in the system at each time step.
-Accordingly, we consider the following stage cost:
+Accordingly, the stage cost is: